2023 James Logan Martin Luther King Jr Invitational

 Lincoln Douglas Paradigm List

-All Paradigms: Show HideI am a parent judge with over 5 years of PF and some LD/ Policy experience.
+All Paradigms: Show HideI am a parent judge with 5+ years of PF/LD/ Policy experience.
 Please consider me a Flay Judge.

 - Speak as fast as you would like, but I will ask you to slow down if I cannot understand.
 No spreading please.
 I am fine with 15 seconds of grace time.